 Our trip in brief: where and how we travelled

 We spent a total of 26 days in Patagonia over two separate trips between September and November 2017.
 Our time in the region focused primarily on getting outdoors, in particular hiking.
-We undertook several single- and multi-day treks.
+We undertook several single and multi-day treks.

-We are a 30-something couple from the UK, and our visits to Patagonia came midway through a one-year travel career break.
+When we made this trip we were a 30-something couple from the UK, and our visits to Patagonia came midway through a one-year travel career break.
 While we weren’t travelling on a tiny budget, we were mindful of our spending and always on the lookout for ways to save money.

 When we weren’t camping we stayed in hostels, and we prepared a lot of our own food.
 This was interspersed with the occasional treat, like going out for a meal in a nice restaurant after completing the W Trek.